 Digging a little deeper into the nature of overconsumption, I found this UCTV Prime series featuring a show called A Cluttered Life: Middle-Class Abundance.
 A group of UCLA anthropologists documented (on camera and later into a book) the cluttered lives of 32 middle-class, double-earning families.
 The series highlighted living areas, bedrooms, closets, kitchens, and garages overflowing with stuff, and the resulting stress of dealing with it all.

-Beyond Overconsumption to a Happier Life
+Moving Beyond Overconsumption to a Happier Life

 Is anyone taking these ideas – from Affluenza, Story of Stuff, overconsumption and voluntary simplicity – to heart?